 You will lose all of your credibility; if you begin to promote items that are worthless, just to make money from your followers.

+Speaking Of Followers, You’ll Be Able To Increase Your Following In A Huge Amount, By Joining These Groups.

-If you're part of a Facebook Group, people are going to want to follow you on your Facebook Account; if they like what your posting.
+For Example: If you're part of a Facebook Group, people are going to want to follow you on your Facebook Account; if they like what your posting.

 No matter what your Social Media Platform; if it has a Group, you have a chance of Gaining Followers and not just on that Social Networking Site, but also on The Major Social Networking Sites where they can find you.